grind-rip/grind-rip-site/content/_index.md

-Here lies a  developer  of  erudition  and  resolve There was not a LeetCode problem be could not solve But in  the  quest  for  presige  and  top-tier  TC
+Here lies a  developer  of  erudition  and  resolve There was not a LeetCode problem be could not solve But  in  the  quest  for  presige  and   higher  TC
 He  met  his  end  when  inverting  a  binary  tree

 ```